michelleklum/cs124-lab3/design/design.md

 ## Final App: Account Page

-For Lab 5, we added an Account page where users can view their account email, change their password, and log out of their account.
+For Lab 5, we added an Account page where users can view their account email, change their password (if they did not sign in with Google), and log out of their account.
 This page can be accessed by pressing the person icon at the top of the home page.

 <img src="account_page_final_lab_5.png" alt="Account Page Lab 5" width="200px">